eweitz/ideogram/README.md

 Then go to [http://localhost/ideogram/examples/](http://localhost/ideogram/examples/).

-Or, if you use npm:
+Or, if you use [yarn](https://yarnpkg.com/en/):
 ```
-npm install ideogram
+yarn install ideogram
 ```

 You can then [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) Ideogram into an application like so: